• Skip to primary navigation

 This terpene has an aroma that is fresh and reminiscent of a pine forest.
 It is the most common and abundant naturally occurring terpene.
 Known to aid the memory and breathing while being anti-inflammatory.
 Cultivars high in this terp would be a nice addition to olive oil for Mediterranean cuisine.
 It stands up to grilled foods and dishes where you’d use culinary herbs.
 A couple of examples of strains high in this terpene would be Trainwreck and Jack Herer.

-Filed Under: Basics Tagged With: infusions, strains, terpenes
+Filed Under: Basics Tagged With: infusions

 Previous Post: « When Things Go Wrong